All Episodes

 Wow.

-So then they wouldn't admit this publicly.
+So then they wouldn't admit this publicly?

-They wouldn't never admit this publicly.
+They would never admit this publicly.

 What do they mean by that?